2000–01 NFL playoffs: NFC: New York Giants 41, Minnesota Vikings 0

 The next time New York got the ball, Collins' 43-yard completion to Ron Dixon set up an 8-yard touchdown pass to receiver Joe Jurevicius, making the score 24–0.
 Then after a punt, New York drove 62 yards and scored another Daluiso field goal, aided by a 21-yard run from Tiki Barber, and a 21-yard pass interference penalty against cornerback Wasswa Serwanga.
 On the last drive of the half, Hilliard caught four passes for 59 yards on a 77-yard drive that ended with his 7-yard touchdown reception with 12 seconds left.

 By the time the first half ended, New York had scored 34 points (more than they had scored in any of their regular-season games) and gained 386 yards, while holding the Vikings to 45 yards.

 In the third quarter, Culpepper lost a fumble while being sacked by safety Shaun Williams, and Cornelius Griffin recovered the ball on the Vikings 29, setting up Toomer's 7-yard touchdown reception to close out the scoring.
-New York's defense would dominate the Vikings for the rest of the game, not allowing them to get beyond the Giants 40-yard line.
+New York's defense dominated the Vikings for the rest of the game, not allowing them to get beyond the Giants' 40-yard line.
 They also intercepted Culpepper twice, one by Sam Garnes and the other by Jason Sehorn.

-By starting this game, Collins became the sixth quarterback to start in the conference championship for two different franchises joining Craig Morton, Ron Jaworski, Doug Williams, Jay Schroeder and Joe Montana, which would later be joined by Kurt Warner, Brett Favre, Peyton Manning and Tom Brady.
+By starting this game, Collins became the sixth quarterback to start in the conference championship for two different franchises joining Craig Morton, Ron Jaworski, Doug Williams, Jay Schroeder and Joe Montana.
+They were later joined by Kurt Warner, Brett Favre, Peyton Manning and Tom Brady.
 Collins had previously started the 1996 NFC Championship Game for the Carolina Panthers.

 This game was the final time the Giants won a playoff game at Giants Stadium.
 It was also their last playoff win at home until they defeated the Atlanta Falcons during the Wild Card round during the 2011–12 NFL playoffs.

 This was the third postseason meeting between the Vikings and Giants.
 Both teams split their first two meetings.